S-C-A-N/SCANsat/README.md

    * Disables the stock orbital survey
    * Replaces the resource concentration readout from scanners with SCANsat modules
    * Right-click menu resource concentration readout dependent on SCANsat scanning coverage
+* **Stock Scan Threshold**
+   * Sets a threshold value for SCANsat M700 resource scans when stock scanning is disabled
+   * Once this value is reached a default, stock resource scan for that planet will be conducted
+   * Enter a new value, from 0-100 in the text box
 * **Reset SCANsat Resource Coverage**
    * This button will erase all resource scanning data for the current planet
    * Regular SCANsat data will not be affected